-EARLY MUSIC EDUCATION Music has been a part of my life from the time I was born.
+EARLY MUSIC EDUCATION My entire life has been infused with music.
 My father was a violinist, and my mother a pianist.
 There was always music playing in our home, either on the stereo, radio, or live, as my parents frequently played duets.
-My father was a classical music enthusiast, and my mother mostly played from her vast array of sheet music of songs from the 20's, 30's, and 40's and Broadway musical theater.
-My older brother exposed me to 70's popular music.
+My father was a classical music enthusiast, and my mother mostly played from her vast array of sheet music of songs from the 20's, 30's, 40's and Broadway musical theater.
+My older brother exposed me to 60's/70's popular music.
 I learned to appreciate and love all kinds of music.

-I began to study the piano at a young age, but became a consistent student in late elementary school.
+I began to study the piano at a young age and became a dedicated student in late elementary school.
 I always sang.
 With my sister.
 With my friends.
 With my mother at the piano.
 And I came to love accompanying myself at the piano while singing.
 This taught me to read music, filled countless hours of my youth, and prepared me for my chosen career.
 In high school, I sang in choirs and performed in lead roles in musical theater productions.
 After high school, I attended Northern Illinois University as a voice performance major and graduated cum laude with my Bachelor's degree in Voice Performance.
-Opera and classical singing had become my passion and my dream.
+Opera and classical singing became my passion and my dream.
 I sang with the Chicago Lyric Opera Chorus after college and performed in various other concerts and theater.
-I moved to California and attended USC, where I began post-graduate work and performed in "Cosi Fan Tutte" as Fiordiligi.
+I then attended USC, where I began post-graduate work and performed in "Cosi Fan Tutte" as Fiordiligi.

 PERFORMANCE EXPERIENCE A list of credits showing my history as a professional in music is best viewed on my linkedin profile: